 2. When is payment made if a worker is terminated from work or leaves a job?

-If an employer fires an employee, the law says that the worker is entitled to get paid as soon as the employer announces its decision.9
+If an employer fires an employee, the law says that the worker is entitled to get paid as soon as the employer announces its decision.
+In other words, at the time of termination – not the next scheduled payday.
+The paycheck must include not only

-If, though, a worker quits or resigns from a job, the employee is typically entitled to get paid his or her final wages within 72 hours of quitting.10
+If, however, a worker quits or resigns from a job without notice, the employee is typically entitled to get paid his or her final wages within 72 hours of quitting.
+If the employee gives 72 hours’ notice, he/she is entitled to the final paycheck on the last day.

 - criminal penalties, and